elricstorm/rails-for-windows/docs/chap02.md

 ### IDE or Text Editors

 An IDE normally consists of a source code editor, build automation tools and a debugger.
 Several modern IDEs integrate with Intelli-sense coding features.
 Editors are standard text or code editors that may or may not do additional tasks.
 You could call some of the fancier editors hybrid IDE applications.
 Some IDEs that are usable on Windows include RubyMine and Netbeans.
 Both of these IDEs have extreme load times and tend to bottleneck resources.

 For our tutorials I recommend [Sublime Text 3] (http://www.sublimetext.com/3).
 It is a very sophisticated and extremely easy to use editor that has very little resource usage.

+     NOTE:  If you plan on using a VM, you can come back to these instructions after you've created your VM and installed Sublime Text 3 on it instead.
+Otherwise, if you're doing this locally and without a VM you can finish the setup configuration below:

 After you have sublime text 3 downloaded and running, do the following: